Mr. Olympia: 1980s

 In 1980, Schwarzenegger came out of retirement to win the Olympia yet again, after a five-year hiatus.
 Schwarzenegger (who was supposedly training for the film Conan the Barbarian) had been a late entry into the competition, and his competitors did not know of his intentions to compete.
 This seventh victory was especially controversial, as most fellow competitors and observers felt that he lacked both muscle mass and conditioning, and shouldn't have won over Chris Dickerson or Mike Mentzer.
-Several athletes vowed to boycott the contest the following year, and Mentzer retired for good.
+Several athletes boycotted the contest the following year, and Mentzer retired for good.

-The following year, Franco Columbu was victorious for the second time.
+The following year Franco Columbu was victorious for the second time.
+This result was also controversial, the booing started when Padilla was announced in fifth place, and continued while the rest of the results were declared.
+Columbu's victory was seen as further evidence the competition was fixed.

 Chris Dickerson won his only title in 1982, making him the first openly gay Mr. Olympia.
 Samir Bannout won his only title in 1983, making the first Lebanese Mr. Olympia.

 From 1984 to 1991, Lee Haney won eight consecutive Mr. Olympia titles, setting a record that was later tied by Ronnie Coleman.